 firstboot --enable %packages @^graphical-server-environment initial-setup-gui %end

-The rhsm command for machine provisioning via Kickstart installations for satellite is now available
+rhsm command for machine provisioning through Kickstart for Satellite is now available

 rhsm command replaces the